 A Biokineticist improves an individual’s physical health status and quality of life through individualised assessment and exercise prescription.

-Biokineticists are capable of working in many different areas including clinical rehabilitation of pathology/injury (acute and chronic), health promotion, as well as performance enhancement.
+Biokineticists are capable of working in many different areas including rehabilitation of pathology/injury, health promotion, as well as performance enhancement.

 A Biokineticist has two primary roles.
 1) Scientific assessment and 2) Exercise prescription.

-A Biokineticist is qualified to evaluate and measure: body posture, body composition, blood pressure, glucose levels, lung function, heart rate, physical fitness, muscle strength, endurance, power, flexibility, as well as other health screenings.
+A Biokineticist is qualified to evaluate and measure: body posture, body composition, blood pressure, heart rate, physical fitness, muscle strength, endurance, power, flexibility, as well as other health screenings.